Will you take a stand for a national park area with 3 deep sea canyons and 4 cold-water coral seamounts?

 This park contains the most diverse and abundant deep-sea coral communities in the U.S. North Atlantic.
 Chunks of deep sea corals caught by a trawler working of the west coast of Ireland were found to be 4500 years old.
 These are ancient seascapes that give refuge to cod, haddock, pollack, hake and redfish.

 The underwater canyons that are cleaved into the continental shelf plunge 10,000 feet deep.
 This is where sperm whales live.
 I visited the canyons three times in the 1980’s.
 Leaving Georges Bank astern and cruising out over the canyon, the sea’s face is a deep blue.
 A large black boxcar-shaped whale surfaces and blows with a distinctive left-listing spout.
-During all my visits sperm whales were found.
-However on my last trip the first sperm whale encountered was dead floating on surface, likely from a ship strike.
-We have got to manage this place better before all the vessels and drones to watch sperm whales arrive.
+During every visit sperm whales were found.
+However, on my last trip the first sperm whale encountered was dead floating on surface, likely from a ship strike.
+We have got to manage this place better.
+The designation as a national park area and the collaborative work of the Northeast Ocean Planning Body is the responsible stewardship this place deserves, but only if citizens stay vigilant as seamount guardians and deep sea canyon rangers.

 We are learning from the successful endeavors of the Northeast Regional Ocean Council.
 Eleven federal representatives, eleven state representatives from the six New England states, and seven tribal nations are actively deliberating with stakeholders, user and interest groups.
 National Ocean Policy is demonstrating through local workshops and listening session that it takes a nation to manage our ocean.